oliver-house/credit-risk-modelling/README.md

 ```powershell
 python train.py --update-features
 ```

+Note that promotion takes two runs to settle.
+A run consumes the feature set that was pinned when it started, so promoting at the end leaves `params/` describing the *next* run rather than the one just reported - the same mismatch, just deliberate this time.
+Run without the flag when the goal is a commit whose results and feature set agree;
+use it when the goal is to adopt a new selection, then run again to report against it.

 `results.json` also records the fold count, holdout size, row count, feature count, the source path of the feature set consumed and a sha256 of it, and